pieterjandesmedt/vite-et-reves/content/captains-log/2019-09-24-avlaki-bay-monemvasia.md

 Literally 5 minutes after we were safely moored in the small harbor, a thunderstorm broke loose, lightning flashing every minute all around us.
 Let me tell you, being in a thunderstorm on a boat is a lot less enjoyable than watching one from a house on land.

 Mercifully, the gale passed quickly and the sun came out again.
 I took the opportunity the scrub the deck a bit.
-Friendly Swedes on the next boat lent us their hose so we could connect ours to the tap.
+Friendly Swedes on the next boat lent us their hose so we could connect ours to the tap, which was about a thousand meters from aur boat.
 Life-giving water!
 Nectar from the Gods!
 Oh, how we showered!